Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 In RRF, XYZUVW are linear axes by default and ABC rotational axes.
 This corresponds to CNC conventions.
 The defined axes for robot kinematics should be clarified as prismatic or rotational with the M584 settings, R0 meaning prismatic/linear and R1 meaning revolute/rotational.
 The reason is, RRF uses this information for some calculations like the distance calculation and uses different algorithms for prismatic and rotational axes.
 This clarification is only needed if the used letters differ from the default assignment.

 # G10: tool offset
 At the end of the last axis, a tool is attached.
-The robot's kinematics is calculation with the G10 offsets of the currently selected tool:
+The tool is defined as last Dn setting.
+The Dn values are taken and G10 offsets of the currently selected tool is added to it:
 * X, Y, Z are the tool's offsets in mm.
 Default is 0, 0, 0.

-Offsets are included in the calculation of the XYZ position.
 The signs of the offsets are important and depend on tool's coordinate system (explained in the DH document).

-Tool tilt or rotated tool can be defined through the DH parameters.
-The last DH definition is the tool definition, the tool tip is called endpoint.
-G10 XYZ offsets are added to the DH values.
+Example: Z is positive and Z axis of the coordinate system of last Dn points to (0 0 -1) downwards with a common head-table configuration, then Z will lower the distance between head and table.

 # M208: limits
 M208 limits the allowable cubic area by setting X, Y, Z limits.
 Printing is only allowed inside this area (an execption is while homing).